anshikagoel68/SentimentBot/README.md

 **Dual-Engine Approach:**

 **VADER(Valence Aware Dictionary and sEntiment Reasoner)**
-* Specialized for social media and informal text
+* Specialized for social media, emojis and informal text
 * Provides compound score and component scores
 * Good for understanding intensity

 **TextBlob**
-* Provides polarity (-1 to 1) and subjectivity (0 to 1)
+* Provides polarity (-1 to 1) and subjectivity (0 to 1), better on formal/longer text.
 * Complements VADER for comprehensive analysis
 * Captures subjective language